Pros and cons of taking over car lease payments

-Assuming a car lease has clear benefits when you are looking to drive a newer model car for a short period.
+Assuming a car lease has clear benefits when you want to drive a newer model car for a short period.

 Vehicle availability

-With car buyers holding onto their new vehicles for an average of 6.5 years, according to the latest data from IHS Markit, and leases typically lasting two or three years, it can be challenging to find a good deal on a newer car that isn’t the current model year.
-But it is likely you can get a fairly new car through a lease assumption.
+Leases typically last two or three years.
+Finding a good deal on a newer car that isn’t the current model year can be challenging.
+But you can likely get a fairly new car through a lease assumption.

 Short-term lease

 While the average leasing contract lasts two or three years, a lease assumption ends sooner.
-This shorter period allows you to test drive a vehicle without having to sign a longer-term contract.
+This shorter period allows you to test drive a vehicle without signing a longer-term contract.
 It is rare to find that timing available through traditional leasing outlets.

 Cash incentives

-Many drivers are eager to get their vehicle off their hands in a lease assumption scenario.
-It is not uncommon for the original lessee to offer a cash bonus.
-They may also offer to cover any transfer fees a leasing company charges, which can save you hundreds of dollars.
+Many drivers on lease-swapping sites are eager to get their vehicles off their hands.
+The original lessee may offer a cash bonus.
+They may also offer to cover any transfer fees a leasing company charges, saving you hundreds of dollars.
 Negotiate with the lessee to get the best deal possible.

 Lower monthly payments

-If the original lessee has excellent credit and made a large down payment, it is likely that their monthly payment is low.
-Since you will be taking on that monthly payment as-is, you will benefit from their terms.
+If the original lessee has excellent credit and made a large down payment, their monthly payment is likely low.
+You will benefit from their terms since you will be taking on that monthly payment as-is.

 Low car payments and the flexibility of a short-term car lease may be tempting, but before you assume a lease, be aware of the potential pitfalls.